Dhruvpandey08/Dhruvpandey08/README.md

 - 📚 I’m studying in Vellore Institute of Technology

-- 👯 I’m looking to collaborate on HTML5, CSS3 and JavaScript
+- 👯 I’m looking to collaborate on MERN Stack

 - 👨‍💻 Contributor @ GWOC'21, GSSOC'22, Hacktoberfest'21,22